abhishekprakash256/Docker/docker.md

-  docker ps -a (to show all the previous running container) docker run image_name:version (pull the image and start the conatainer) docker run -p6000:6379 image_name (the port binding for the image)
+  docker ps -a (to show all the previous running container) docker run image_name:version (pull the image and start the conatainer) docker run -p6000:6379 image_name (the port binding for the image) docker run -v/path:/path (create a host and the virtual file system)
   ```

 - Debugging Commands